Do you have a passion for working with children? ✅

 Since Pinch Sitters opened in 1986 as the first temporary child care agency in New York City, we have been featured in many guidebooks, magazine articles, online forums/blogs; we’ve won accolades and awards; and we have stellar reviews on Yelp, Facebook, and the like.

 I receive many inquiries on how to begin a similar business and conduct many business consultations.
-Since taking over the business in 2000, I have been in charge of all daily operations and aspects of running the agency.
+I have been in charge of all daily operations and aspects of running the agency for over 25 years.

 If you have any questions with respect to start-up costs, recruitment/hiring, fee setting/collection, marketing, advertising, or general business operations, I am available via phone and/or email for your needs as a consultant!